 Since Aquatic Media Press took over ownership of AMAZONAS in 2018, we have been looking for options to restore the full digital archive.
 On April 24th, 2020, we were pleased to announce the restoration of all issues from 2015.
 On May 10th, 2020, we announced the restoration of all issues from 2016.
-Other back-issue years may become available in the future.
+On February 10th, 2021, we announced the restoration of all issues from 2014.
+Back issues from 2012 and 2013 may become available in the future.

 As a reminder, all active subscribers have access to the AMAZONAS Digitial Edition and the full range of available digital back issues.

 If you’re missing any favorite issues, we do have back issues available for purchase on our website: https://www.amazonasmagazine.com/shop/.

 What happened to the AMAZONAS apps on iPhone and Android?